mikeizbicki/ucr-cs100/assignments/lab/lab1-git/README.md

 This will create a folder in your current working directory called `ucr-cs100`.
 This folder contains the contents of the repo you just cloned.

-In the directory `people/students`, there is a file called `exampleuser` that contains the following information:
+In the directory `people/students`, there is a file called `examplestudent` that contains the following information:

 ```
 name = Mike Izbicki